 Toronto Hydro does not directly manufacture the goods utilized within its distribution system.
 Instead, all products are acquired from various suppliers.
 Toronto Hydro also purchases services.
 The products and services purchased range from energy infrastructure materials to IT services and hardware.
-The company strives to prioritize local procurement whenever feasible.
-Figure 31 illustrates the percentage of goods purchased locally.
-Toronto Hydro utilizes a diverse set of contractors and suppliers through its rigorous procurement practices and monitors market conditions closely.
-A dedicated team is responsible for facilitating the timely and cost-effective procurement of services, materials and equipment.
+In 2024, Toronto Hydro procured approximately \$890 million in goods and services.